To be eligible for Medicare you must be a citizen of Italy, and eligible to use Italy’s national health insurance.

 If you’re in Australia for a short time and don’t need medical care, there’s no need to enrol.

-You’ll need to show your Italian passport, and:
+You’ll need to show your Italian passport, evidence of current visa, and:

 - your European Health Insurance Card with the initials IT